This post reports research into the situated development over time of two digital platforms for democratic deliberation and decision.

 Given the flourishing of interest currently, and the added impetus of the pandemic, we wanted to share our research insights in advance of the publication of results in the article.
-The article is in press will be open access.
-We will update this page with a link as soon as possible.
-Meanwhile, please contact the lead author (email@example.com) for more information.
+The article is open access.

-Smith, A. and P. Prieto-Martín (in press) Going beyond the smart city?
+Smith, A. and P. Prieto-Martín (2020) Going beyond the smart city?
 Implementing technopolitical platforms for urban democracy in Madrid and Barcelona, Journal of Urban Technology.